FREQUENTLY ASKED QUESTIONS

 Do you offer student housing?

 We do offer student housing located near each of our campuses.
-Housing is only able to enrolled students.
+Housing is only available to enrolled students.
 We are not able to accommodate families or pets in our housing, and you must be 18 years of age to stay in housing.
-Each student who requests housing is asked to pay $1000 prior to their arrival which is used as a credit toward your first month’s rent.
-After that initial payment, you will be billed weekly for housing.
-The cost for housing for our Oregon campuses is either $250 per week for a master bedroom with a private bathroom or $230 per week for a standard room with a shared bathroom.
+Each student who requests housing is asked to pay prior to their arrival to secure their housing spot.
+The rates vary between our campuses so contact our admissions team to get the current rates.
 The apartments all have shared living space, even if you have a private room.
 You will have at least one roommate.
 The apartments come fully furnished and include all towels, bedding, and kitchen items.

 Can I get a job with you when I am done?